applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 `GARootViewContainerController` -> `ZPNavigationViewController` -> `GenericViewController`

 ###### ZPNavigationBarViewDelegate
-Instance of the `GANavigationBarManager` conforms protocol `ZPNavigationBarViewDelegate` This protocol send info that one of the navigation button was push.
-Navigation bar manager transfer call to proper place of app of `GARootHelper`
+Instance of the `GANavigationBarManager` conforms to protocol `ZPNavigationBarViewDelegate`.
+This protocol sends info that one of the navigation button was pushed.
+Navigation Bar Manager transfers the call to the proper place of app of `GARootHelper`

 __Note:__ For more information please read about [Zapp-iOS Application Structure](NavigationStructure.md)

 ##### UIBuilder API {#api}

-To make more understanding of this section please review: [Rivers.json API](NavigationStructure.md)
+For more information on this section section please read: [Rivers.json API](NavigationStructure.md)

-Navigation Bar api placed in `navigations` array inside `screen model` `category` - of the navigation model is define navigation model type.
+Navigation Bar API placed in `navigations` array inside `screen model` `category` - of the navigation model is define navigation model type.
 Navigation model has type `nav_bar`

 Example: